cloudmesh/client/docs/source/man/man.rst

             interactively.
 Default PROVIDER is openstack and HOSTNAME is localhost.

-        register username [USERNAME]
+        register user [USERNAME]
-            Sets the username in yaml with the value provided.
+            Sets the user in yaml with the value provided.

 reservation
 ----------------------------------------------------------------------